base/base/docs/specs/plasma.md

 ```

 Derivation can either be driven by new L1 blocks or restarted (reset) from the L1 origin of the last
 L2 safe head known by the execution engine.
+The model here is of weak subjectivity whereby a new node
+coming onto the network can connect to at least 1 honest peer and sync blocks in the `challenge_window`
+to reconstruct the same state as the rest of the network.
+As with [EIP-4844][eip4844],
+applications SHOULD take on the burden of storing historical data relevant to themselves beyond
+the challenge window.

 When stepping through new L1 origin blocks, input data is loaded from the DA storage service.
 If the service responds with a 404 (not found) error, derivation stalls and the DA Manager